yohasebe/fzf-alfred-workflow/README.md

 brew install fd
 ```

+### Check for Update

+Type `fzf-check-for-update` and run the workflow.
+If there is a newer version, click on the "Download" button.
+The readme/download page on Github will open.

 ### Setting Up

 Set values to the following options in `User Configuration` (Alfred 5) or `Environmental Variables` (Alfred 4):